genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 SSH creates a secure channel on a network by using a client–server architecture.
 It connects an SSH client application with an SSH server.
 [2] There are two major versions: SSH-1 and SSH-2.
 The standard TCP port for SSH is 22.
 SSH is generally used to access Unix-like operating systems, but it can also be used on Microsoft Windows.

-Terraform
+## Terraform
 A tool for building, changing, and versioning infrastructure safely and efficiently.

-Configuration files describe to Terraform the components needed to run a single application or a datacenter.
+TerraformConfiguration files describe the components needed to run a single application or a datacenter.
 Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.

-As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.
+As the configuration changes, Terraform is able to determine what changed.
+It  creates incremental execution plans that can be applied when you are ready.

-The infrastructure Terraform can manage includes low-level components, such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.
+The infrastructure Terraform can manage includes low-level components, such as compute instances, storage, and networking, as well as high-level components, such as DNS entries, SaaS features, etc.
-Infrastructure as Code

 You describe your infrastructure using a high-level configuration syntax to create a blueprint of your datacenter.
 This can be versioned and treated as you would any other code.
 Additionally, infrastructure can be shared and re-used.
-Execution Plans

 Terraform has a planning step that generates an execution plan.
 This shows what Terraform will do when you call apply - so you can avoid any nasty surprises.

-Resource Graph
-Terraform builds a graph of all resources, and parallelizes the creation and modification of any non-dependent resources.
-Because of this, Terraform builds infrastructure as efficiently as possible, and operators get insight into dependencies in their infrastructure.
+Terraform can also build a Resource Graph of all resources, and parallelizes the creation and modification of any non-dependent resources.
+This gives operators insight into dependencies in their infrastructure.
-Change Automation
-Complex changesets can be applied to infrastructure with minimal human interaction.
-With the previously mentioned execution plan and resource graph, you know exactly what Terraform will change and in what order, avoiding many possible human errors.

-UDP
+## UDP
 User Datagram Protocol.
 While TCP provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network, the User Datagram Protocol (UDP) is used by apps to deliver a faster stream of information by doing away with error-checking.
 A datagram and a packet are more or less the same thing.
 UDP, built on top of the IP protocol, works similarly to TCP, but is simpler and faster.